What You Should Know About Job References

-Some employers will ask for more than a list of employment references.
-They might ask that each reference write you a letter of recommendation (also known as a reference letter).
+Some employers will request that references write you a letter of recommendation (also known as a reference letter).
 Make sure you know what the employer wants from your references.

 When you are applying for jobs, you'll need to have a list of references ready.
 Typically, employers ask for about three references.
 Those references should be able to vouch for your skills, abilities, and qualifications as they relate to the jobs you apply for.